etjones/datasette-llm-sql-writer/README.md

 - The backend enforces that generated SQL is read‑only.
 See `datasette_llm_sql_writer/generator.py:is_select_only()`.
 - The panel tracks whether the current prompt/SQL has already been run—if you change the prompt or the SQL in the editor, "Generate & Run" will regenerate before running.

+## CAUTION CAUTION CAUTION - THIS GRANTS OTHERS USE OF YOUR LLM ACCOUNT
+This plugin uses your API key to generate SQL queries.
+If you're using this plugin locally, that's exactly what you want.
+If you're using this plugin to share a dataset with others, be aware that you're letting them run up LLM bills on your behalf.

+(In practice, these prompts will be effectively free, but it's still a good idea to be aware of this.
+And somebody is likely to be able to find some extra use for free API calls if they work hard enough. )

 ## Authentication and API Keys

 This plugin relies on the [`llm`](https://llm.datasette.io/) package for model execution and authentication.
 To minimize friction and keep secrets management simple, you have two supported options: